 Where do bed bugs live?

-Likelihood of a bed bug infestation increases where there is a high rate of occupant turnover, such as in hotels, shelters, airplanes, trains, and apartments.
+The chance of a bed bug infestation is higher when there's a high rate of occupant turnover, such as in hotels, shelters, airplanes, trains, and apartments.
 Typically infestations are not a reflection of poor hygiene or housekeeping.

 How do I know if I have bed bugs?